TadiT7/treble_experimentations_wiki/Huawei-Honor-9.md

 - On-screen navigation buttons can be hidden by adding `qemu.hw.mainkeys=1` to /system/build.prop

 - [Home button behavior](https://forum.xda-developers.com/project-treble/trebleenabled-device-development/huawei-disable-fingerprint-navigation-t3801708) can be set to default (to behave as on EMUI) by replacing /system/phh/huawei/fingerprint.kl content with the following line: `key 174 HOME`

-- [You can use device-specific overlay](https://forum.xda-developers.com/project-treble/trebleenabled-device-development/overlay-dil3mm4s-overlays-huawei-t3817980) for better GSI experience overall